cosmos/cosmos-sdk/docs/building-modules/intro.md

 ## Role of Modules in an SDK Application

-The Cosmos SDK can be thought as the Ruby-on-Rails of blockchain development.
+The Cosmos SDK can be thought of as the Ruby-on-Rails of blockchain development.
 It comes with a core that provides the basic functionalities every blockchain application needs, like a [boilerplate implementation of the ABCI](../core/baseapp.md) to communicate with the underlying consensus engine, a [`multistore`](../core/store.md#multistore) to persist state, a [server](../core/node.md) to form a full-node and [interfaces](./module-interfaces.md) to handle queries.

 On top of this core, the Cosmos SDK enables developers to build modules that implement the business logic of their application.
 In other words, SDK modules implement the bulk of the logic of applications, while the core does the wiring and enables modules to be composed together.
 The end goal is to build a robust ecosystem of open-source SDK modules, making it increasingly easier to build complex blockchain applications.

 SDK Modules can be seen as little state-machines within the state-machine.
 They generally define a subset of the state using one or more `KVStore`s in the [main multistore](../core/store.md), as well as a subset of [message types](./messages-and-queries.md#messages).
-These messages are routed by one of the main component of SDK core, [`BaseApp`](../core/baseapp.md), to the [`Msg` service](./msg-services.md) of the module that define them.
+These messages are routed by one of the main components of the SDK core, [`BaseApp`](../core/baseapp.md), to the [`Msg` service](./msg-services.md) of the module that defines them.

 ```
                                       +